Updated December 2014

-- 101 students from Shawnee County are studying at KU Medical Center.
+- 106 students from Shawnee County are currently studying at KU Medical Center.

 - Washburn University is one of 10 campuses involved with Kansas Institutional Development Award Network of Biomedical Research Excellence (K-INBRE), a multidisciplinary program to enhance Kansas' research capacity through faculty development, retention and infrastructure, as well as inspire undergraduate researchers to pursue careers in biomedical research.
 KU Medical Center serves as the lead institution, and Douglas Wright, PhD, serves as the program director.

 - Shawnee County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce